fabriziobagala/fabriziobagala/README.md

 <!-- ![GitHub Follow](https://komarev.com/ghpvc/?username=fabriziobagala&style=for-the-badge) -->

 - 👨‍💻 I am a .NET Developer
-- 🎓 I graduated with a bachelor's degree in computer science
+- 🎓 I have a bachelor's degree in computer science
-- 🔭 I’m currently working on web and cloud development
+- 🔭 I am currently working on web and cloud development
 - 🌱 Always learning new technologies
 - 💬 Ask me about csharp and dotnet